william-lawrence/math-and-ruby/problems/problem_1/problem_1_post.md

 ## Breaking it down.

 This problem is basically saying that we need to do a few things.
 First, we need to find all the numbers from 1-999 that are multiples of 3 or 5.
 Then, we need to sum all those numbers together.
-This is a pretty straightforward problem.
+Pretty straightforward.
 Let's see what we can do.

 ## Some Math